How much tax does a Premier League footballer pay?

 How much tax does a Premier League player pay?

-According to the Global Sports Salary Survey, the pre-pandemic average salary for a footballer playing in England’s Premier League was a staggering £60,000 a week.
+According to the Global Sports Salary Survey, the average pre-pandemic salary for a footballer playing in England’s Premier League was a staggering £60,000 a week.

 Did you know?